carpentries/instructor-training/_episodes/17-motivation.md

 > to the motivational checklist presented earlier.
 > What is the lesson doing (if anything) to engage learners
 > and convince them its material is worth mastering?
 {: .challenge}

+> ## Motivational Strategies - Brainstorm Challenge
+> **Think** back to a time when you demotivated a student (or when you were demotiated as a student).
+> **Pair** up with your neighbor and discuss what you could have done differently in the situtation.
+> **Share** the de-motivational story in the etherpad.
+>
+> Instructor's guide: review the comments in the ether pad.
+> Rather than read all outloud, highlight a few of the things that could have been done differently.
+> This will give everyone some confidence in how to handle these situations in the future.
+{: .challenge}

+> ## Demotivational Strategies - Brainstorm Challenge
+> **Think** back to a computational (or other) course you took in the past, and
+> identify one thing the instructor did that motivated you.
+> **Pair** up with your neighbor and discuss what motivated you.
+> **Share** the motivational story in the etherpad.
+>
+> Instructor's guide: review the comments in the ether pad.
+> Rather than read all outloud, highlight the common themes
+> (i.e. establish value, positive expectiations, promote self efficiency)
+> or things that stand out our that you can relate to {: .challenge}

 > ## Why Do You Teach?